ELC/BuzzCache/pages/technology___testing___Chai.md

-- Chai is a [[technology/concepts/BehaviourDrivenDevelopment]] / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+- Chai is a [[technology/concepts/BehaviourDrivenDevelopment]] / [[technology/concepts/TestDrivenDevelopment]] assertion library for [[technology/language/NodeJS]] and the browser that can be delightfully paired with any [[technology/language/JavaScript]] testing framework.
 -